grafana/plugin-tools/docusaurus/docs/ci.md

 ## Compatibility Check (`is-compatible.yml`)

-The Compatibility Check (`is-compatible.yml`) workflow is designed to check the "Grafana API compatibility" of your plugin every time you push changes to your repository.
+The Compatibility Check (`is-compatible.yml`) workflow is designed to check the Grafana API compatibility of your plugin every time you push changes to your repository.
 This helps catch potential frontend runtime issues by:

-1. finding `@grafana` npm packages in your plugin
+1. Finding `@grafana` npm packages in your plugin.
-1. extracting the exported types of the specified version
+1. Extracting the exported types of the specified version.
-1. comparing the differences between that version and the latest version
+1. Comparing the differences between that version and the latest version.
-1. looking for usages of those changed APIs inside your plugin
+1. Looking for usages of those changed APIs inside your plugin.
-1. reporting any potential incompatibilities
+1. Reporting any potential incompatibilities.